SEG-UNIBE/cdv-explorer/ip_data/bitcoin/ground_truth/README.md

 - The CSV files remain pipeline-friendly exports.
 They should be treated as derived artifacts and are synced from the workbook during explicit rebuild/sync steps rather than on every read.
 - The `ground-truth sample-ips` CLI command never edits `ground_truth.xlsx`.
 It writes new candidate rows to `ips_append.xlsx`, which can then be copied into the `ips` sheet manually.
 - Lines starting with `#` are treated as comments and skipped during import when editing the CSVs directly.
+- The generated CSV exports are tab-separated; comma-separated files are also accepted on import (the delimiter is auto-detected from the header line).

 ## Schema